 Digital technology continues to transform the world of business, exposing organizations to both opportunities and threats.
 Cybercrime, a threat growing since the early 2000s, continues to escalate ranking as a significant reported economic crime.
 Take a look at the types of cybercrime and the methods by which they’re committed so you can learn how to better protect your business.

-What Is Cybercrime?
+What is Cybercrime?

-Cybercrime, also referred to as computer crime, is criminal activity that involves the Internet, a computer system, or computer technology.
-Examples include identity theft, phishing, ransomware, and other kinds of cybercrime.
+Cybercrime, also referred to as computer crime, is criminal activity that involves the internet, a computer system or computer technology.
+Examples include identity theft, phishing, ransomware and other kinds of cybercrime.

-Cyber intrusions are becoming more commonplace, more dangerous, and more sophisticated.
+Cyber intrusions are becoming more commonplace, more dangerous and more sophisticated.
 The critical infrastructure, including both private and public sector networks, are targeted by adversaries.
 American companies are targeted for trade secrets and other sensitive corporate data, and universities for their cutting-edge research and development.
 The FBI is addressing the pervasive and evolving cyber threat.
 This means enhancing the Cyber Division’s investigative capacity to sharpen its focus on intrusions into government and private computer networks.

 A corporate data breach is considered a leak/spill of business data which is released from a secure location to an untrusted environment.
 A data breach within a corporation or business where sensitive, protected, or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.

-Hackers.
 Hackers are a common threat.
 They sometimes crack into networks simply for the thrill of the challenge or for bragging rights in the hacker community.
 While remote hacking once required a fair amount of skill or computer knowledge, hackers can now download attack scripts and protocols from the internet and launch them against victim sites.

-Cyber Espionage.
 This threat is a type of cybercrime where attacks are linked to state-affiliated actors with the motive of espionage.
 A malicious phishing email is usually the way that the attackers can infiltrate the network.
 They do not try to be noticed but, instead, set up a portal where they can access data for long periods of time without being noticed.

 Security breaches and the compromise of sensitive information are a very real concern for organizations worldwide.
-When such incidents are discovered, response is critical.
+When cybercrime incidents are discovered, response is critical.
 The damage must be contained quickly, customer data protected, the root causes found, and an accurate record of events produced for authorities.
 Furthermore, the investigation process must collect this evidence without adversely affecting the integrity of the information assets involved in the crime.

 In response to the proliferation of highly publicized data breaches, Congress is considering legislation that would create a federal data breach notification requirement and data security standard.

-- Use two-factor authentication.
 This can limit damage with lost or stolen credentials.

-- Secure remote access services.
 Restrict these services to specific IP addresses and networks, minimizing public access to them.
 Also, ensure that the business is limiting access to sensitive information within the network.

-- Patch and update software promptly.
 Strengthen passwords to limit the chance of them being guessed.

-- Be aware of physical security assets.
 Pay close attention to payment card input devices, such as ATMs and gas pumps, for tampering or manipulation.

 Head to our loss control and risk management page to learn more ways to protect your business.